cqse/teamscale-jacoco-agent/agent/USAGE.md

 ## Error: "Can't add different class with same name"

 This is a restriction of JaCoCo.
-See the abovesection about `ignore-duplicates`.
+See the above section about `ignore-duplicates`.
 To fix this error, it is best to resolve the underlying problem (two classes with the same fully qualified name but different code).
 If this is not possible or not desirable, you can set `ignore-duplicates=true` in the agent options to turn this error into a warning.
 Be advised that coverage for all classes that produce this